Beartime234/Rouleddit/README.md

 If you already have a Reddit account you can visit our subreddit [here](https://www.reddit.com/r/Rouleddit/)

-Click on How To Play to read the instructions on how to play.
+Click on How To Play for up to date instructions on how to play.

-It's simple just place a bet on what letter which you think will be first in the random post.
+It's pretty simple though just place a bet on what letter which you think will be first in the random post.

-You can bet on a single letter, a range of letters (A -> I) or even place more unique bets.
+You can bet on a single letter, a range of letters (A -> I) or even more unique bets.
 After placing your bet A random subreddit and top post from that week for that subreddit will be chosen.
-If you bet correctly you win your points back with the corresponding multiplier.
+If you guessed correctly you win your points back with the corresponding multiplier.

+Aim to get as many points as you can to climb the leaderboard.
+The top five playes get a unique flair based on their rank.

 ## Installation

-The best way to play Rouleddit is on the [Rouleddit Subreddit](https://www.reddit.com/r/Rouleddit/)
+The only way to play Rouleddit currently is on the [Rouleddit Subreddit](https://www.reddit.com/r/Rouleddit/)

-You can also install Rouleddit on your own Subreddit by visiting TODO

 ## Community Interactivity